carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 echo .env > .dockerignore
 ```

 ### backend/settings.py ([doc](https://docs.djangoproject.com/en/5.1/topics/settings/#django-settings))

 ### .env

-Set a all environmental variables here such the secret key.
+.env has all environmental variables such the secret key.

 For the Django´s secrete key, make on stronge one with some tools such as: